Fourth Brazilian Republic

-The Fourth Brazilian Republic is the period of Brazilian history between 1946 and 1964 also known as the "Republic of 46" or as the "Populist Republic".
-It was marked by political instability and military's pressure on civilian politicians which ended with the 1964 Brazilian coup d'état and establishment of Brazilian military government.
+The Fourth Brazilian Republic, also known as the "Populist Republic" or as the "Republic of 46", is the period of Brazilian history between 1946 and 1964.
+It was marked by political instability and the military's pressure on civilian politicians which ended with the 1964 Brazilian coup d'état and the establishment of the Brazilian military dictatorship.

-This period was marked by often tumultuous Presidencies of Eurico Gaspar Dutra, Getúlio Vargas, Café Filho, Juscelino Kubitschek, Jânio Quadros and João Goulart.

-In 1945, President Getúlio Vargas was deposed by a bloodless military coup, but his influence in Brazilian politics remained until the end of the Fourth Republic.
+This period was marked by often tumultuous presidencies of Eurico Gaspar Dutra, Getúlio Vargas, Café Filho, Juscelino Kubitschek, Jânio Quadros and João Goulart.
+In 1945, president Getúlio Vargas was deposed by a bloodless military coup, but his influence in Brazilian politics remained until the end of the Fourth Republic.
 During this period, three parties dominated national politics.
-Two of them were pro-Vargas — the Brazilian Labour Party (Partido Trabalhista Brasileiro, PTB) to the left and the Social Democratic Party (Partido Social Democrático, PSD) in the center — and another anti-Vargas, the rightist National Democratic Union (União Democrática Nacional, UDN).
+Two of them were pro-Vargas — the Brazilian Labour Party (Partido Trabalhista Brasileiro, PTB) to the left and the Social Democratic Party (Partido Social Democrático, PSD) in the center — and another anti-Vargas party, the rightist National Democratic Union (União Democrática Nacional, UDN).

 End of the Estado Novo, 1945

-As World War II ended with Brazil participating on the Allied side, President Getúlio Vargas moved to liberalize his own fascist-influenced Estado Novo regime.
+As the Second World War ended with Brazil participating on the Allied side, then president Getúlio Vargas moved to liberalize his own influenced Estado Novo regime.
 Vargas decreed an amnesty to political prisoners, including the chief of the Communist Party, Luís Carlos Prestes.

 He also introduced an electoral law and allowed political parties to campaign.
 Three political parties introduced themselves into the national political scene.
 The liberal and rightist parties of the opposition against Vargas created the National Democratic Union.
 The bureaucrats and supporters of the Estado Novo grouped in the Brazilian Social Democratic Party.
 Vargas also created the Brazilian Labour Party, to the left, to group the workers' and the laborers' unions.
 The Brazilian Communist Party, weakened during the dictatorship, was also legalised.